comcode-org/binmat_rules/README.md

 If the sum is not now a power of two, the stack has attack power zero.
 Otherwise, its attack power is the power of two to which the sum is equivalent.

 If both stacks have attack power zero, or a BOUNCE modifier (?) is present in either stack:
-Send all BOUNCE modifiers (?) in this lane to opposing discard piles. (defender BOUNCE modifiers (?) to attacker discard pile, attacker BOUNCE modifiers (?) to defender discard pile)
+Discard all BOUNCE modifiers (?) in this lane to opposing discard piles. (defender BOUNCE modifiers (?) to attacker discard pile, attacker BOUNCE modifiers (?) to defender discard pile)
-Send attacker stack to attacker discard pile.
+Discard attacker stack to attacker discard pile.
 Leave defender stack in place.
 Combat has concluded.

-If the attacker stack has a lower attack power, then the attacker stack goes to the lane's discard pile and the defender stack remains in its lane, face up.
+If the attacker stack has a lower attack power, then the attacker stack is discarded to the lane's discard pile and the defender stack remains in its lane, face up.

 If the attacker stack has an attack power equal to or greater than the defender stack, then the following takes place: